 Enterprise apps, by contrast, have been slow off the starting block.
-Gartner reports enterprise app development continues to lag behind investment in mobile-optimized sites, with resources and access to skillset causing headaches.
+Gartner reports enterprise app development continues to lag behind investment in mobile-optimized sites, with resources and access to skillsets causing headaches.
 A lack of business benefits and ROI justification follow as a barrier.

 However, research also shows 60% of workers already use apps for work-related activity and 71% spend more than 2 hours a week accessing company information on mobile devices (Tristate Technology).
 Those figures are set to rise.
 Given the shift towards more flexible ways of working and a digitalized, ‘always on’ culture, enterprise mobility is a growing area of focus.

-Given the investment required, it’s important to understand just what the value and benefits are -for our business, and our employees.
+Given the investment required, it’s important to understand just what the value and benefits are -for our business and our employees.
 When we understand why an enterprise app is essential, we’ll also have a clearer idea of what app, or apps, we should be looking to embed and adopt.

 Building a connected digital workplace